Automotive

 • 1.
 S. Shestikhino

-The house of the manager of the brick factory, Prince A.A.
+The house of the brick factory manager Prince A.A.
 Kurakin

 • 2.
 M. Murzino (Gorshkovo)

-The colonnade of the former Gorshkovo estate in Murzino
+Colonnade of the former Gorshkovo estate in Murzino

 • 3.
 S. Kuzma – Demyan